ESOL E3 Pre Intermediate

 What this course could lead to

 When you have passed all exams at Entry level 3, you can go to Level 1.
-You can also do a number of other ESOL courses, including Speak Your Mind and Study Skills (L1).
-During your E3 year, it will be helpful for you do the Improve your Writing and Computer Skills course and also Get Grammar (E3-L1).
+You can also do a number of other ESOL courses, including Conversation.
+During your E3 year, it will be helpful for you do the Writing and also Get Grammar (E3-L1).

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student